 If you like to wake up or come home to bread dough raised and ready to shape, pay attention to the timer.
 Nearly all machines have a timer on the various mix and bake cycles, but I like a timer on the DOUGH cycle because I ALMOST NEVER bake in my machine.

-If you are home most of the time, you may not need or care about a timer.
+In the event that you are home most of the time, you may not need or care about a timer.

 2. Size of pan

 If you have a large family or want to make bread when you entertain, get a machine that will hold a recipe containing at least 3 cups of flour.
 Some will hold up to 4 to 4-1/4 cups.
 On the other hand, if you want a smaller loaf for just 2-3 people, you may want a machine with a smaller pan.
 Given that homemade bread has no preservatives and can stale quickly. consider how fast you go through a loaf of bread at your house.